This program is available at the Beavercreek and Springfield - Downtown locations.

 Criminal Justice is a multi-million dollar industry.
 Individuals violate laws and require legal interventions and sanctions regardless of the economic conditions.
 Courses are taught by individuals who have been or currently are practitioners, providing students with instruction from faculty that can combine classroom with real work experiences.

 Law Enforcement Concentration Job opportunities are plentiful in criminal justice.
-Advances in technology and the emphasis on homeland security have fueled a demand for law enforcement professionals to be knowledgeable regarding not only law enforcement protocols but relating to the communities in which they serve.
-Individuals interested in pursuing law enforcement certification upon completion of the Clark State Community College Police Academy may defer eight (8) courses in the criminal justice that are addressed through academy instruction.
-Once the academy coursework is completed successfully, full credit will then be applied to the student’s transcript which will allow the student to begin a law enforcement path sooner.
+Advances in Technology and the emphasis on homeland security have fueled a demand for law enforcement professionals to be knowledgeable regarding not only law enforcement protocols but relating to the communities in which they serve.
+Individuals interested in pursuing law enforcement certification upon completion of the Clark State College Police Academy may defer eight (8) courses in the criminal justice that are addressed through academy instruction.
+Once the academy coursework is completed successfully, full credit will then be applied to student's transcript which will allow the student to begin a law enforcement path sooner.

 Anyone considering a criminal justice career should recognize that employment involves meeting physical requirements, which vary greatly among different agencies.